anushkagaur27/Final-Project/README.md

 14) To see the final classified image with a classification label and accuracy rate, download the image file from your terminal.

 # Final Words
 This model is an AI machine learning model that utilizes the concept of convolutional neural networks.
 Overall, I am not entirely satisfied with my model, as it has some major fundamental issues with its training.
-If I had had more time to work on this project I would have mainly focused on creating a more concise dataset to train more (run more epochs).
+If I had had more time to work on this project I would have mainly focused on creating a more concise dataset to train more accurately(run more epochs).